-Our Role in Child Protection

-Role of the Senior Leadership Team in Child Protection
+Our Role in Child Protection Role of the Senior Leadership Team in Child Protection

-- 8. He Whānau Manaaki Senior Leadership Team shall maintain appropriate policies and processes for screening applicants before employing new employees and engaging volunteers or contractors. - 9.
-He Whānau Manaaki shall conduct safety checks of all its employees, volunteers and contractors in compliance with sections 25, 26 and 27 of the Children Act 2014 and as outlined in the Safety Checking Policy. - 10.
-Safety Checking Checklist's are as follows: - Safety Checking Checklist New Employees - Safety Checking Checklist Existing Employees - Safety Checking Checklist Initial Etu Ao - Safety Checking Checklist Ongoing Etu Ao - 11.
-He Whānau Manaaki Senior Leadership Team shall ensure that all employees, volunteers and contractors are made aware of this Policy. - 12.
-He Whānau Manaaki Senior Leadership Team shall ensure as and when needed, that employees are provided with contacts of appropriate agencies that deal with child protection matters. - 13.
+8. He Whānau Manaaki Senior Leadership Team shall maintain appropriate policies and processes for screening applicants before employing new employees and engaging volunteers or contractors.

+- 9. He Whānau Manaaki shall conduct safety checks of all its employees, volunteers and contractors in compliance with sections 25, 26 and 27 of the Children Act 2014 and as outlined in the Safety Checking Policy. - 10.
+Safety Checking Checklist's are as follows: - Safety Checking Checklist New Employees - Safety Checking Checklist Existing Employees - Safety Checking Checklist Initial Etu Ao - Safety Checking Checklist Ongoing Etu Ao - Safety Checking Checklist New Volunteers - 11.
+He Whanau Manaaki Senior Leadership Team shall ensure that all employees, volunteers and contractors are made aware of this Policy. - 12.
+He Whānau Manaaki Senior Leadership Team shall ensure as and when needed, that employees are provided with contacts of appropriate agencies that deal with child protection - 13.
 He Whānau Manaaki Senior Leadership Team will oversee the specific procedures carried out in kindergartens and outside of kindergarten premises. - 14.
 He Whānau Manaaki Senior Leadership Team will ensure that the Ministry of Education is informed, as required by Regulation (Criteria HS34) when a report of concern is made to a statutory agency including Oranga Tamariki and NZ Police.

-Role of the Senior Teachers, Head Teachers of Kindergartens and Managers in Child Protection
+Role of the Senior Teachers, Visiting Teachers, Head Teachers of Kindergartens and Managers in Child Protection

 - 15. Head Teachers shall ensure that the He Whānau Manaaki Child Protection Policy is displayed on all kindergarten noticeboards. - 16.
-All new parents and caregivers shall be informed of the policy and procedures at the time of enrolment. - 17.
-Teaching Teams shall maintain a confidential file (this may be in the form of a "Concerns Book/Notebook") in the kindergarten in which to document observations of concern regarding the safety of children.
-Teaching Teams will ensure that the information is stored securely in a locked drawer or cupboard accessible only to the Teaching Team. - 18.
-Teachers shall inform families and whānau about any relievers, visitors and students in the kindergarten. - 19.
+Visiting Teachers shall ensure that every TONI Educator has a copy of the He Whānau Manaaki Child Protection Policy for parents and caregivers to access. - 17.
+All new parents and caregivers shall be informed of the policy and procedures at the time of - 18.
+Teaching Teams shall maintain a confidential file (this maybe in the form of a Concerns Book/Note Book) in the kindergarten in which to document observations of concern regarding the safety of children.
+Teams will use the Child Protection Confidential Form to document concerns.
+They can be stored electronically in the Confidential Folder in TEAMS or a paper copy (using this form in a ring binder) stored securely in a locked drawer or cupboard accessible only to the Teaching Team.
+For Etu Ao services, Visiting Teachers add concerns as a Note to the child's Salesforce profile. - 19.
+Teachers shall inform families and whānau about any relievers, visitors and students in the kindergarten. - 20.
 Whilst in the care of kindergarten, including outside of sessions hours, children shall have two adults present at all times.
-Similarly, He Whānau Manaaki staff shall have two adults present at all times while caring for children. - 20.
+Similarly, He Whānau Manaaki staff shall have two adults present at all times while caring for children.
+Whilst in Etu Ao home-based care, children are in the sole care of a TONI educator. - 21.
 The Head Teacher of each Kindergarten must ensure that a copy of all court-related custody and protection orders be kept in the kindergarten.
-A copy must be sent to He Whānau Manaaki's Head Office and drawn to the attention of the Chief Executive Officer. - 21.
-Head Teachers / Senior Teachers / Managers shall ensure that all staff within their teams are supported appropriately when dealing with child protection concerns.
+A copy must be sent to He Whānau Manaaki's Head Office and drawn to the attention of the Chief Executive Officer. - 22.
+Visiting Teachers must ensure a copy of all court-related custody and protection orders be kept at Head Office.
+A copy must be sent to He Whānau Manaaki Head Office and drawn to the attention of the Chief Executive Officer.

+23. Head Teachers / Senior Teachers / Managers shall ensure that all staff within their teams are supported appropriately when dealing with child protection concerns.